Hike on the Wild Side of North Lake Tahoe

-Take a cable car up to High Camp at Palisades Tahoe for an easy day hike surrounded by freshly bloomed wild flowers.
+Known as “The Spring Skiing Capital®,” Palisades Tahoe maximizes the spring season with a multitude of activities.
+We recommend taking a cable car up to High Camp for an easy day hike surrounded by freshly bloomed wildflowers.
 This location offers six individual trails that all vary from 1-4 miles.
 The wildflowers in this area include blue gentians and white thimble berries.

 This slightly strenuous climb isn’t for the faint of heart, but well worth the heart pumping 6-mile uphill trek.
 Along your way to the top, you’ll be treated to many natural splendors including a stellar view and smatterings of unbelievably unique wildflower patches.
 The wildflowers on this hike include red alpine paintbrush, white-purple lupine and pink fireweed blooming along the trail and spread across the peak.

 Another local favorite is Page Meadows, which can be accessed from 64 acres in Tahoe City.
 Our recommendation?
 Take the TART bus to the transit center and hike from there – it’s an easy way for you to kick back and relax while also helping out local traffic.

 If you’re looking for something slightly more challenging, Marlette Lake Trail is a moderate 5-mile uphill hike that ends at Marlette Lake Dam.
 The gorgeous wildflowers along this trek include pink bog mallow, pink yarrow and various lavender flowers.
 This trail gives hikers the opportunity to take in all the wonderful smells of fragrant wildflowers and enjoy a killer view of Marlette Lake at the top.